clean-css/clean-css/README.md

 ## How to keep a CSS fragment intact?

+Note: available in the current master, to be released in 4.2.0.

 Wrap the CSS fragment in special comments which instruct clean-css to preserve it, e.g.

 ```css